-Our Radiology services are based at the Royal Devon Hospital (Exeter) and North Devon District Hospital (NDDH), and sit within the Clinical Specialist Services Care Group.
+Our Radiology services are based at the Royal Devon and Exeter Hospital (Wonford) (RD&E) and North Devon District Hospital (NDDH), and sit within the specialist division.

 Our Trust wide operational service structure is divided into five care groups, each with a medical director, a care group director and a director of patient care.
-For Clinical Specialist Services Care Group, the medical director is Ms Cheryl Baldwick, the care group director is Andy Burgess and the director of patient care is Helen Cooke.
+For Clinical Specialist Services, the medical director is Cheryl Baldwick, the care group director is Andy Burgess and the director of patient care is Helen Cooke.
 All permanent medical staff are members of the Medical Staff Committee which has an elected Chairperson who represents the group at the Trust Management Committee.

 More information about our structure and services can be found on the Trust website at www.royaldevon.nhs.uk